Ella’s Americana Folk Art Cafe

 This entry was posted on February 9, 2011 at 1:10 am and is filed under Food, Humor, Tampa Restaurants.
 Tagged: bar, beer, burgers, ella's, ella's americana folk art cafe, live music, local restaurants, pizza, seminole heights, tampa food blog, tampa icons, wine, wings.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 Sorry, the comment form is closed at this time.